james-willett/james-willett.com/content/posts/scala/scala-basics/3-functional-programming/what-is-a-function/index.md

 As mentioned previously, Scala supports these function types up to **22 parameters**.

-So for example, say we had a function called **adder** that takes two Ints and returns an Int.
-That would be a **Function2** , with [Int Int Int].
+So for example, say we had a function called `adder` that takes two Ints and returns an Int.
+That would be a `Function2[Int, Int, Int]`.
 Two Ints for the parameter types and the final Int for the result type:

 ```scala
 val adder = new Function2[Int, Int, Int] {